fieldtrip/website/workshop/leuven2019.md

 If you get the error "can't find the command ft_defaults" you should check the present working directory.

 After installing FieldTrip to your path, you need to change into the hands-on specific directory, containing the data that is necessary to run the specific hands-on session.
-These folders are located in C:\\FieldTrip_workshop\\baci2017\\data.
+These folders are located in C:\\FieldTrip_workshop\\.